mnarizzano/mmtranslator/docs/drs/drs.md

 ##  <a name="intro"></a>  1 Introduction
 <details>
-    <summary> Develop a software tool capable of reading Mealy Machines in one format and translating them into another format
+    <summary>   The purpose of this Design Requirements Specification (DRS) document is to outline the functionalities of a system that translates Mealy Machines, represented as graphs, from one format to another
     </summary>
-  The purpose of this Design Requirements Specification (DRS) document is to outline the functionalities of a system that translates Mealy Machines, represented as graphs, from one format to another.
 The project aims to develop a software tool capable of reading Mealy Machines in one format and translating them into another format.
 Specifically, the two formats currently known are the dot format and the Kiss2 format.
 </details>

 ### <a name="purpose"></a> 1.1 Purpose and Scope
 <details>
-    <summary> provide MNcomp employees with a tool that enables them to create Mealy Machines using the familiar OldChip Designer tool while ensuring compatibility with the new chips produced by NewChip Company </summary>
+    <summary> The purpose of the software system is to provide MNcomp employees with a tool that enables them to create Mealy Machines using the familiar OldChip Designer tool while ensuring compatibility with the new chips produced by NewChip Company </summary>
-    <p>The purpose of the software system is to provide MNcomp employees with a tool that enables them to create Mealy Machines using the familiar OldChip Designer tool while ensuring compatibility with the new chips produced by NewChip Company.
-The tool should be capable of reading Mealy Machines stored in dot format and translating them into Kiss2 format, and vice versa.
+    <p>The tool should be capable of reading Mealy Machines stored in dot format and translating them into Kiss2 format, and vice versa.
 The scope of the project includes the development of the translation tool and the implementation of the required functionalities to perform the format conversions.
     </p>
 </details>